Matrix-product state approach to the generalized nuclear pairing Hamiltonian: Benchmark: tin isotopes

 A quantity that demonstrates the even-odd effect due to pairing is the discrete derivative of the ground-state energy with respect to the particle number, which we compute via the 3-point rule~\cite{Bender_2000}

 This is known as the `even-odd mass difference'.
-In condensed matter, it is referred to as the `pair binding energy' and is connected to superconductivity of coupled molecules~\cite{White_Chakravarty_Gelfand_Kivelson_1992}.
 One can also add a staggered factor that makes all values positive:

-The result is shown in Fig.~\ref{fig:gapsSn}; exact diagonalization data are reproduced to at least 10 digits.
+The result is shown in Figure~\ref{fig:gapsSn}; exact diagonalization data are reproduced to at least 10 digits.
 We also show experimental results ~\cite{AME2020}.
 The agreement between theory and experiment is noticeably worse around half filling, where there is a gap between $2d_{5/2}$ and $3s_{1/2}$ in the single-particle energies.

-This can be improved upon by including more shells in the configuration space (see Sec.~\ref{sec:Sn_improv}).
+We try to improve the agreement with the experimental data by extending the parameter space from five shells to all bound eigenstates above $N=50$.
+We add $2f_{7/2}$, $3p_{3/2}$, $3p_{1/2}$, $1h_{9/2}$, and $2f_{5/2}$ ($1i_{13/2}$ turns out to be unbound) to the configuration space, resulting in a chain of $L=31$ sites; and use the procedure described in Section~\ref{sec:model} to compute $\epsilon_j$ and $G_{jj'}$.
+The result is shown in Figure~\ref{fig:gapsSnDMRG} for the optimal $V_0=300~\MeVfm$.
+The average deviation from the experimental values has now decreased to $\sigma\approx 0.10~\text{MeV}$.
+In particular, the dip around half filling is captured more accurately.
+Moreover, we can compare with the neutron-rich isotopes up to $^{140}$Sn that were not considered previously using ED, and still find excellent agreement with the experiment~\cite{AME2020}.